ARGANS/SRGAN/README.md

 ![Figure 3 - Epoch Eighty-nine](https://user-images.githubusercontent.com/26202037/192792313-7aaf1e45-3a87-4480-9a38-ca762e7fda96.png)
 *Figure 3.
 Epoch eighty-nine*

 Consequently, better results are invariably produced by increasing the epoch count.
 However, this adds considerable time to the processing chain.
+Within the paper by Demiray et al. 2020 (https://arxiv.org/pdf/2004.04788.pdf), they showcase examples utilising epoch numbers in excess of a thousand to produce their high-resolution DEM.

 ### Initial suggestions for improvements